The non-commutative topology of two-dimensional dirty superconductors: Generalities on BdG Hamiltonians

-{\bf Remark} Note that in the case of the SU$(2)$ or U$(1)$ invariance the CAZ class refer to the symmetry properties of the reduced BdG operators $H_{\redu}$ on $\Hh_{\mbox{\rm ph}}$ for the case of odd spin as given by Propositions~\ref{prop-SU2inv} and \ref{prop-U1inv}, respectively.
-In the case of the pair potentials $\Delta_{d_{xy}}$ or $\Delta_{d_{x^2-y^2}}$ which are proportional to $s^2$ in the spin space, the full BdG operator commutes with the operator $R$ and so the action of the TRS just reduces to complex conjugation.
-As a consequence, the TRS acts as an even symmetry on the reduced operator $H_{\redu}$ even though the full TRS is odd due to the half-integer spin.
-This leads to the CAZ label CI that appears in the table above.
-The case of the pair potential $\Delta_{p_x}$ is slightly different.
-In this case the pair potential is proportional to $s^1$ with respect to the spin variables and is therefore real under complex conjugation.
-If also $h$ is real, the complex part of the TRS commutes with the full BdG operator and the reduced operator $H_{\redu}$ obtained by imposing the U$(1)$ acquires a chiral symmetry.
-This leads to the label AIII in the table above. $\diamond$
+The last two rows of the table describe the case in which only the component $s^3$ of the spin is conserved and in this case the reduced operator $H_{\redu}$ obtained in Proposition~\ref{prop-U1inv} does not acquire any PHS.
+In absence of TRS the reduced system is in Class A which is classified by $\ZM$, see the fifth row.
+For the last case let us note that the pair potential $\Delta_{p_x}$ is proportional to $s^1$ w.r.t. the spin variables of the full Hamiltonian \eqref{eq-BdGfirst} and is therefore real under complex conjugation.
+If also $h$ is real, the complex part of the TRS commutes with the full BdG operator and the reduced operator $H_{\redu}$ obtained by imposing the U$(1)$ symmetry acquires a chiral symmetry.
+This leads to the label AIII in the last row of the table above.

+Finally let us briefly comment on systems with charge conservation.
+In accordance with the discussion in Section~\ref{sec-Charge}, the pair potentials then vanish and the system is a (virtual) sum of two copies of the operator $h-\nu$ which plays the role of the reduced operator.
+Again, it can or cannot have a chiral or time-reversal symmetry.
+These cases are not listed in the table.